rtayek/play/readme.txt

 see how these work over time

-maybe set this up so it takes a collection of strategies and time periods as well as the collection of files.
+maybe set this up so it takes a collection of strategies and time periods as well as the collection of files. maybe add histogram  of high-low to indicate variance?

+high variance over years for each stock. maybe do time by quarter?
+11/09/23
+maybe extrapolate using finite differences. made forward differences and a test case for it.